dll[-] dllfile [functype]Function [arguments]

 Use this syntax to declare different name (alias) than it is in dll:

-Use this syntax to retrieve the function by its ordinal number:
+Use this syntax to find function by its ordinal number:

-functype - function's return type.
+functype - return type.
 If omitted, the return value is undefined (void).

 Declares a dll function.

-By default, loads the dll and finds the function when compiling (in exe - when starting the program).
-If the dll or the function is not found, generates error (in exe - the exe ends with an error message).
-If dll- is used, the dll and function will be loaded at run time, when needed (called, address queried, etc).
-If the dll or function is not found at run time, generates error that can be handled by err.
+By default, loads the dll file and finds the function when compiling (in exe - when starting the program).
+If the dll or function not found, generates error (in exe - ends process with an error message box).
+If dll- used (delay-loading), the dll and function will be loaded at run time, when need (called, address queried, etc); will be run-time error (see err) if the dll or function not found.

 Some functions in dll have two versions: with 'A' and with 'W' suffix.
 The A version uses ANSI text.
 The W version uses Unicode UTF-16 text.
 You can omit 'A' suffix.
 If QM does not find the specified function, it searches for function with 'A' suffix.
 To support Unicode, use functions with 'W' suffix.
 Example.

-QM 2.2.1: Can be used optional arguments.
+QM 2.2.1.
+Can be used optional parameters.
 They are declared by enclosing into [ ].
-Must not be followed by required arguments.
-When calling the function, optional arguments can be omitted.
 The default value is 0.
 User-defined types passed by value cannot be optional.

-Allowed is function declaration without arguments.
-When calling such function, can be specified any number of arguments.
-Argument types must match expected.
+Allowed is function declaration without parameters.
+When calling such function, can be passed any number of arguments; argument types must match expected.

 Dll functions also can be declared in reference files and type libraries, which allows you to use them without declaring explicitly.
 Many declarations are in WINAPI and WINAPIV reference files.
 Usage example: